Anomalous Hall effect in type-I Weyl metals beyond the noncrossing approximation

-To sum up, we studied the AHE due to the crossed $X$ and $\Psi$ diagrams in Type-I Weyl metals with Gaussian disorder.
+To sum up, we study the AHE due to the crossed $X$ and $\Psi$ diagrams in Type-I Weyl metals with Gaussian disorder.
 We show that similar to the 2D massive Dirac model, the contributions from the crossed diagrams cancel a majority part of the contribution from the non-crossing diagram of the low energy effective Hamiltonian.
-However, the condition to observe the effect of the crossed diagrams is more demanding than the non-crossing diagram.
-Moreover, since the AHE from the Chern-Simons term is much greater than the AHE due to the impurity scatterings in real type-I Weyl metals ${\rm Co_3Sn_2S_2}$, it is hard to distinguish the AHE due to the impurity scatterings in this system.
-To observe the contributions or interplay of the non-crossing and crossed diagrams in this system, one can measure the ANE effect instead of the AHE because the Chern-Simons term has no contribution to the ANE and the disorder induced ANE is proportional to that of the AHE .
+However, the impurity density needed to observe the AHE due to the $X$ and $\Psi$ diagrams is much higher than that of observing the contribution of the non-crossing diagrams with single impurity scatterings.
+We estimate the minimum impurity density to observe the AHE due to the $X$ and $\Psi$ diagrams and discuss the experimental relevance to observe the AHE from such crossed diagrams in the type-I Weyl metals ${\rm Co_3Sn_2S_2}$.